rhshadrach/mkdocs-argref-plugin/README.md

 - __reference_prefix__: This prefix appended by a number will generate a link any time it is found in a page.
 - __target_url__: The URL must contain `<num>` for the reference number.

+> ⚠️ The use of prefixes without variable (like `GH-`) is deprecated and support will be dropped in an upcoming release.

 ### An example

 For example, you could edit the `docs/index.md` file and insert the ticket references like this: